thomasballinger/posts/2017-04-04-debouncing.markdown

 <div class="asking-questions-debouncing"></div>

-For a single dedicated question-answerer that won't stop what they're doing do answer a new question, this might get me the answer to my latest question more quickly on average, despite this added self-imposed delay.
+For a single dedicated question-answerer that won't stop what they're doing to answer a new question, this might get me the answer to my latest question more quickly on average, despite this added self-imposed delay.